 Ladies and Gentlemen, may I present to you the one…the only…Italian Easter Pie…..Pizza Rustica!

 Yeast Dough Crust

-- Place flour on a pastry board, add leaf lard (or butter), salt, pepper and yeast/water mixture.
+- If making by hand, place flour on a pastry board and make a well.
+Add leaf lard (or butter), salt, pepper, and yeast/water mixture.

 - Work together well until dough forms, continue working the dough until it is elastic and smooth.